Minnesota

 Right to Delete

 Consumers can request that a business delete the personal data the business has collected about them.
-Businesses must comply unless an exception applies, such as legal obligations to retain the data.
+Businesses must comply unless an exception applies, such as a legal obligation to retain the data.
+The right to delete was among the most commonly invoked rights during the law's first six months of enforcement.

 Right to Data Portability